Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/dashboard-rest-api.md

 | `events` | An array of JSON objects, one for each event performed by the user. |
 | `userData` | Total statistics about the user and their user properties. |

-???example "Example JSON response (click to expand)"
+???code-example "Example JSON response (click to expand)"

     ```json
     {